Skip to Content

 Hot air balloons lifting off at the Great Forest Park Balloon Race

 Race day has a carnival feel to it!
 Vendors sell every kind of festival food, from funnel cakes to meat on a stick.
 There’s beer for the grown ups and ice cream for the kiddos.
 The festival starts at 1pm, but the balloons don’t launch until 4:30pm, so you can while away the time with live music, games and bounce houses.
-There’s also tons of booths from community groups and businesses who hand out freebies, so you can wander around collecting goodies.
-Then there are sky divers at 3pm.
+There are also tons of booths from community groups and businesses who hand out freebies, so you can wander around collecting goodies.

 Balloon Glow on Friday night!